Yale-BIM/f21-assignments/assignment-3/README.md

     Explain in your report how your calibrate_K.py script should be run, how you formulated a system of equations to solve for $`K`$, and how you solved the system.
 Provide the resulting value for $`K`$ in your report as well.

+    > Note: It is allowed to use numeric libraries like numpy in your implementation.
+But even if you do, explain how you solved the problem in your report.

-    > Tip: The 3D and 2D points are in very different scales, and this can make your system of equations poorly conditioned.
-As suggested in Hartly & Zisserman's [Multiple View Geometry](http://www.robots.ox.ac.uk/~vgg/hzbook/) book, it is recommended that you normalize the data before solving for instrinsic parameters, and that you then denormalize the estimated parameters to get the values in the right scale.
+    > Tip: The values in $`\mathbf{x} = [x, y, 1]`$ have different scales.
+While $`x, y`$ are in the hundreds (potentially, in the thousands), 1 is small.
+Unfortunately, this can make your system of equations poorly conditioned.
+As suggested in Hartly & Zisserman's [Multiple View Geometry](http://www.robots.ox.ac.uk/~vgg/hzbook/) book, it is recommended that you normalize the first two dimensions of $`\mathbf{x}`$ using a similarity transformation before solving for instrinsic parameters.
+You should then denormalize the estimated parameters to get the values in the right scale.
 See page 107, Sec.
 4.4.4, and page 181, Algorithm 7.1, in the book.

 ## Part V. Estimating depth from images (only for students taking CPSC-559)